-Expands concepts and techniques introduced in BIOT M01A.
-Introduces modern molecular and biochemical techniques including nucleic acid isolation, recombinant DNA techniques, cell transformation, recombinant DNA analysis, nucleic acid hybridization, and DNA sequence analysis.
+Expands the concepts and techniques of the role of molecular biology in the manufacturing of commercial pharmaceutical and agricultural products.
+Introduces modern molecular and biochemical techniques including nucleic acid isolation, recombination DNA techniques, cell transformation, recombination DNA analysis, nucleic acid hybridization, and DNA sequence analysis.
 Explores the production and purification of recombinant proteins using biochemical techniques such as immunochemistry and chromatography.
 Applies this knowledge in the manufacturing of commercial pharmaceutical or agricultural products.
 (Same course as BIOL M11B.)
 Applies to Associate Degree.
 Transfer credit: CSU; UC